Different uses for voting need different types of voting.

 A common problem in plurality rules is that having too many nominees divides an interest group so they get less than their fair share of winners.
 In this situation, groups make “back-room deals” to avoid getting too many nominees.
 Each back-room deal leaves most people out of the real decision; their votes merely rubber stamp it.

 But PB voting adds another major problem: Winning costly projects can give a majority or minority far more than its share of funding.
-Which leads us to the next step needed for fair share spending.
+Which leads us to the next step needed for fair share voting for budgets.

 A Cost-Aware Tally elects the projects which get the most votes compared to their costs.
 It can use ballots from Bloc or Limited Voting.
 This tends to elect many low-cost winners rather than a few high-cost winners.